 I have also used local Spanish bus company Avanza to take the bus from Benicassim to Madrid Airport (approximately a 4 hour drive).
 No problems with this company at all.

-What about driving to Benicassim on a road trip?
+Driving to Benicassim on a road trip

 This is a great alternative and one I would highly recommend if you have the extra few days to spare.